HealthProf/Hamstring-Sprint-Performance-Models/README.md

 ---

+## Publications and Presentations

+---

 ## Contact

 **Researcher**: Tim Curry
 **Institution**: Northern Arizona University, Department of Health Sciences
-**Program**: NAU Sports Performance Lab
+**Program**: NAU Sims-Treharne Sports Performance Research Lab

-For questions about methodology or implementation, please [open an issue](link-to-issues) or contact the corresponding author.
+For questions about methodology or implementation, please [open an issue](link-to-issues) or contact the corresponding author at timothy.curry@nau.edu.

 ---

 ## Acknowledgments

-- Study conducted in collaboration with [Athletic team name - if appropriate to include]
+- Study conducted in collaboration with NAU Women's Soccer Team.
-- Nordbord equipment provided by [Equipment provider if applicable]
 - Analysis framework developed at NAU Sports Performance Lab

 **AI Use Acknowledgement**: The research report associated with this code was outlined using OpenAI ChatGPT-4 mini.
 All modeling, analysis, and code were created by Tim Curry, and all information was reviewed and edited for accuracy.